Information for parents and carers

 Badger setts or Cadet units.

-All units in England charge a fixed annual subscription of £72
+All Badger setts and Cadet units charge a fixed annual

 - • keeping young people safe

-There is usually an extra charge for other events such as camp,
+There are sometimes extra costs for other events, such as camps

 Keeping our young people safe